Daycare Essentials Checklist: What to Pack for Daycare

 If your daycare has a kiddie pool, pack a swimsuit and towel for your child.

-If the teachers take the children to the water park, you’ll want to pack water shoes as well.
+If the teachers take the children to the water park, you’ll also want to pack water shoes.

-For swimsuits, I highly recommend getting one that has a long sleeve shirt like this one with UPF 50+ Protection.
+For swimsuits, I highly recommend getting one that has a long-sleeved shirt like this one with UPF 50+ Protection.
 Here’s a boy’s version here.

 For towels, we often packed a small towel we had around the house, but readers have mentioned how much they love this organic baby hooded towel.

-If my soft towel wears out, I will probably get this for my little one.
+I will probably get this for my little one if my soft towel wears out.
 I might even try to find an adult version for myself!

 I like that it’s well-made, easy to clean, and protects her little feet from scratches.